As part of the Doctor of Physical Therapy (DPT) program requirements, each student at Temple University completes

-The full-time clinical experiences range from a minimum of 6 consecutive weeks up to as many as 24 consecutive weeks at a select facility.
-The first full-time clinical experience (6 weeks) takes place approximately 1 year into the professional program and provides students the opportunity to acclimate to the clinical environment and gain experience and confidence in basic procedures and interventions.
-The second clinical experience is 12 weeks during the 2nd summer.
-The final experience can be a single internship that is 24 weeks in length or split into two 12-week experiences.
+The first full-time clinical experience (12 weeks) takes place during the second year of the curriculum after students have completed the majority of didactic curricular content and gained clinical confidence and skill throughout the ICE experiences.
+The second and third full-time clinical experiences can be a single internship that is 24 weeks in length or split into two 12-week experiences.
 Throughout the clinical education experiences, student expectations and responsibilities rise in accordance with their level of education.
 At Temple University we value diversity of clinical education experiences.
-Over the course of the entire curriculum, students must successfully complete clinical experiences in both in-patient and out-patient facilities.
+Over the course of the entire curriculum, students must successfully complete clinical experiences in at least two different practice settings.
 Specialized clinical experiences such as sports medicine, pediatrics, dance, etc. are available to 3rd year students on their final internships.
 These clinical experiences are available in the Delaware Valley, across the United States, and internationally.
 The Directors of Clinical Education and the student work collaboratively to obtain a suitable clinical placement that meets the individual interests and academic needs of each student.

-Students also participate in part-time Integrated Clinical Education (ICE) experiences during the first fall and spring semesters of the DPT program.
-This model of clinical education gives the student the opportunity to apply recently learned knowledge and skills in a clinical environment with real patients.
-The ICE experiences are scheduled in conjunction with classroom learning, and provide the student with the knowledge and skills to perform successfully in the clinical environment.
+Students also participate Integrated Clinical Education (ICE) experiences during the first year fall and spring and second year summer, fall, and spring semesters of the DPT program.
+This model of clinical education gives the student the opportunity to apply recently learned knowledge and skills in a simulated or clinical environment.
+ICE experiences are scheduled in conjunction with classroom learning, and provide the student with the knowledge and skills to perform successfully in the clinical environment.
 The focus of Integrated Clinical Education experiences is on the foundation of clinical practice, with emphasis on professional behaviors and safety.